Dominic-Stafford/pepper/config_documentation.md

 - `do_systs`: Optional, bool.
 If `false`, do not include systematics for this histogram.
 Default is `true`.
 - `weight`: Optional, data picker.
 Specifies a customs event weight using a data picker.
 If it is not present, the event weight will be used.
 - `label`: Optional, string.
 To use as the label of the bin height axis.
 If not given, will be chosen so it best matches CMS guidelines (something like "Events / bin").
+- `selector_cats`: Optional, bool or array.
+Can be either a bool, specifying whether to include the categories in the selector as categories for this histogram, or a list of categories from the selector which should be included.
+Default is `true`.
 ### Data pickers
 Data pickers are arrays, specifying to use something from the `data` array of the processor instance.
 This is used in histogramming and per-event output.
 Each element of such a data picker array gives a further specification that is used on the result of the previous element.
 The fist element will be used upon the data table of the processor.
 An element can be
 - a column name or an object of the form `{"key": columnname}`,